WRDE-LD

 WRDE-LD (channel 31) is a low-power television station in Salisbury, Maryland, United States, affiliated with NBC.
-It is owned by the Draper Holdings Business Trust alongside dual CBS/Fox affiliate WBOC-TV (channel 16) and low-power Cambridge-licensed Telemundo affiliate WBOC-LD (channel 42).
+It is owned by the Draper Holdings Business Trust alongside dual CBS and Fox affiliate WBOC-TV (channel 16), and low-power Cambridge-licensed Telemundo affiliate WBOC-LD (channel 42).
 WRDE-LD's news department is located on The Square in Milton, Delaware, though technical functions and most internal operations are based at WBOC-TV's studio on North Salisbury Boulevard in Salisbury.
 WRDE-LD's transmitter is located in Laurel, Delaware.
 WRDE-LD's programming is repeated on Salisbury-licensed WRUE-LD (channel 19), with transmitter near Pocomoke City, Maryland.

 History

-Early history

 The station first signed on the air as W59DZ on May 5, 2004; originally licensed to Rehoboth Beach, Delaware, and broadcasting on UHF channel 59, it operated at a low power, before upgrading its signal in 2005; that year, the station changed its call letters to WRDE-LP.
-Initially, the station ran a scroll with the callsign and city of license as a station identification, in order to meet the deadline for Federal Communications Commission (FCC) approval to keep the station's license.
+Initially, the station ran a scroll with the callsign and city of license as a station identification, to meet the deadline for Federal Communications Commission (FCC) approval to keep the station's license.
 The station's original transmitter was located at the Nassau Valley Vineyards, directly off of DE 1 (Coastal Highway) by the Nassau Bridge.
 The station was originally an affiliate of Urban America Television; it changed its affiliation to America One after UATV ceased operations on May 1, 2006; WRDE-LP began airing programming from MyNetworkTV and the Retro Television Network on November 1, 2007.
 Then in early 2014, the RTN programming blocks were replaced with Cozi TV.
 The MyNetworkTV line-up shifted to 31.2 in June 2014 when NBC programming debuted on 31.1.

 Originally, it planned to broadcast its digital signal from the Nassau Valley tower, but station officials decided instead to install its digital transmitter at a tower southwest of Lewes, that is also used by radio station WGMD (92.7 FM).
 (The station's over-the-air signal reaches as far north as Milford; as far east as Cape May, New Jersey; as far south as Ocean City, Maryland; and as far west as Seaford.)
 In October 2008, WRDE-LP was added on the digital cable tiers of local cable providers, including Comcast.